WE HAVE MAYFLOWER ANCESTORS... »»

 carrying 35 passengers, many from the Pilgrim congregation in Leiden that organized the first voyageThis voyage began in

 May and reached Plymouth in August.
-This ship also made the crossing from England to America in 1630 as part of the
+This ship also

-Winthrop Fleet, 1633, 1634, and 1639.
-It attempted the trip again in 1641, departing London in October of that year
+the trip again in 1641, departing London in October of that year

 under master John Cole, with 140 souls bound for Virginia.
 It never arrived.
 On October 18, 1642 a deposition